 Early side effects of transplantation are similar to chemotherapy and include nausea, vomiting, fatigue, mouth sores, and loss of appetite.
-Bleeding because of reduced platelets is a high risk during the first four weeks and may require transfusions.
+Bleeding because of reduced platelets is a high risk during the first 4 weeks and may require transfusions.
 Later side effects may include fertility problems (if the ovaries are affected), thyroid gland problems (which can affect metabolism), lung damage (which can cause breathing problems), other organ damage, and bone damage.

 Armitage JO.
 Early-stage Hodgkin's lymphoma.
 N Engl J Med.
 2010;363(7):653-662.

 Bartlett NL, Foyil KV.
 Hodgkin lymphoma.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Elsevier Saunders; 2013:2018-2032.e4.